baloian/typescript-ds-lib/README.md

 - Hash Table

+## Documentation and Examples
+See the [documentation](https://github.com/baloian/typescript-ds-lib/blob/master/DOCUMENTATION.md) for more details and examples.

 ## Contributions
 Contributions are welcome and can be made by submitting GitHub pull requests to this repository.
 In general, the source code follows